How Do Antioxidants Work in the Body?

 Your mother was right when she insisted you eat all your vegetables at dinnertime before moving on to dessert.
 Virtually every fruit and vegetable contains antioxidants.
-Fresh fruits, vegetables, nuts, and beans are so good for our bodies, because they contain a host of antioxidants that can be broken down into multiple categories.
+Fresh fruits, vegetables, nuts, and beans are so good for our bodies because they contain a host of antioxidants that can be broken down into multiple categories.
 I thought it would be helpful to highlight a few of those subcategories here.

-Lycopene – found in tomatoes, lycopene is more bioavailable when cooked, which is why so many nutritionists recommend tomato paste or tomato sauce.
+Found in tomatoes, lycopene is more bioavailable when cooked, which is why so many nutritionists recommend tomato paste or tomato sauce.

-Polyphenols -There are thousands of phenolic compounds in food including:
+There are thousands of phenolic compounds in food including:

-Vitamins – Plenty of vitamins act as antioxidants, because they remove dangerous oxidizing free-radicals from our systems.
+Plenty of vitamins act as antioxidants, because they remove dangerous oxidizing free-radicals from our systems.

 Dr. Nicholas Perricone is a big fan of brightly colored fruits and vegetables because, as he states in his book Forever Young, “Colorful fruits and vegetables serve as the top dietary sources of disease-preventive phytonutrients and antiaging antioxidants.”